Belle and Sebastian (film): Plot

-The only possible way now is dangerous and full of crevasses; Sébastien boasts that Belle, thanks to her sense of smell, will guide them.
-Not without difficulty, Belle, Sébastien and Angélina manage to escape from the Germans and to bring the Jews to Switzerland, where they are greeted by a local guide.
-Here, Angélina reveals that she will go on to England to help win the war.
-She promises Sébastien that she will return once it's all over, leaving Belle and Sébastien to walk back home alone.
-The Swiss guide questions her if she is sure that he is able to make such a long, difficult journey on his own, but Angélina, in tears, replies that Sébastien is not all alone.
+Sébastien boasts that Belle, thanks to her sense of smell, will guide them.
+The group escapes from the Germans and brings the Jews to Switzerland, where they are greeted by a local guide.
+Angélina then reveals that she will go on to England to help win the war.
+She promises to return once it is all over, leaving Belle and Sébastien to walk back home alone.
+The guide asks if she is sure that Sébastien can make such a journey on his own.
+Angélina replies that he is not alone.